Capo Fifths On The Cello

 1: SHIFT FIFTH INSTEAD OF CAPO

-Here, after our capo on the lower string pair, we shift so the higher note of the capo is now played with a different finger.
+Here, after our capo on the lower string pair, we do a wholehand semitone shift so that the higher note of the capo is now played with a different finger.
 This is basically a simple finger substitution.

 2: SQUEEZED FIFTH INSTEAD OF CAPO